cypress-io/cypress-docker-images/factory/README.md

 * Freedom to choose which versions to test against.
 * No need to wait on an official release to test the latest version of a browser.
-* Smaller docker sizes especially when not including unused browsers.
+* Smaller Docker image sizes especially when not including unused browsers.
 * Easily test multiple browser versions.
-* Reduced maintenance and pull requests for the cypress-docker repo.
+* Reduced maintenance and pull requests in this repo.
-* Ability for Cypress to offer more variations of docker containers at low cost.
+* Ability for Cypress to offer more variations of Docker images at low cost.

 ## API

-The following args can be set to define what versions the cypress factory docker image includes in its final build.
+The following `ARG` variable values can be set to define what versions the Docker image includes in its build.

-If no args are defined, only the default version of node will be installed.
-This can still be a useful container though since we will also install any dependencies required to run cypress.
+If no `ARG` variables are defined, only the default version of Node.js will be installed.
+This can still be a useful container though since we will also install any dependencies required to run Cypress.

 ### NODE_VERSION

-The version of Node to install in the docker container.
-If the env is unset or an empty string, the default version of Node (defined [here](./.env)) is installed.
-Node is required.
+The version of Node.js to install in the Docker image.
 The exact version must be used, no wildcards or shorthands are supported.
+If the `ARG` variable is not defined or an empty string, the default version of Node.js (defined in [.env](./.env) as `FACTORY_DEFAULT_NODE_VERSION`) is installed.
+Node.js is a prerequisite for Cypress.

 Example: `NODE_VERSION='20.14.0'`